 It is very important to follow all the rules.
 That will ensure the success of the entire surgery.

 When preparing for complex implantation, it is necessary to identify and treat all inflammatory processes.
 It is also necessary to find out whether the patient has enough bone tissue to implant the required number of implants.
-Dentist develops a surgical template with the location of future teeth.
+The dentist develops a surgical template with the location of future teeth.

 Is Dental Implant Surgery Painful?